teja-kummarikuntla/config-placeholders-freshservice/README.md

 **Apps render without UI**
 1. There are couple of app placeholders where app run in background and not backend.
 2. These placeholders generally have *background* in their name.
 For example, `ticket_background`,`new_ticket_background`, `change_background`,`new_change_background`.
-3. Apps those render without UI will load *scripts* as soon as user navigates to relavant page in Freshdesk.
+3. Apps those render without UI will load *scripts* as soon as user navigates to relavant page in Freshservice.
 For example, the browser's js thread of execution will enter `.js` files in `ticket_background` when user navigates to *Ticket details page on Freshservice*